Developing ejabberd with VSCode¶

-The ejabberd git repository includes basic configuration and a few scripts to get started with VSCode, since ejabberd 23.01.
+The ejabberd git repository includes basic configuration and a few scripts to get started with ejabberd development using Visual Studio Code.

-There are several VSCode alternatives for ejabberd development:
+There are several Visual Studio Code flavours suitable for ejabberd development:

 The official Visual Studio Code installers provided by Microsoft can use the official marketplace.
 That allows to install the Dev Container extension to compile and run ejabberd inside a prepared container, which includes Erlang/OTP and all the required libraries, so you don't need to install them in your machine.